Pančevo: Demographics

+In 1764, Habsburg's Hofkriegsrath military commission conscripted during passage control in Reichshaupt u.
+Residenzstadt 29 male persons and 10 female for Danube transporting to Pančevo so that they can further develop trade and finances there and professional named as Jews.

+In 1802, Habsburg's Hofkriegsrath military commission, had been conscripted 15 families of Orthodox faith in total Pančevo region.

+In 1809, there were 935 households recorded in Pančevo and 5,800 residents.
+By 1882, the population had increased to 13,408, of whom the vast majority were Serbs.

+As of the 2022 census, the city proper has a population of 73,401, while the administrative area has a population of 115,454, 57% more than the city proper.

 Culture

 Cultural institutions and events

 The oldest and most traditional cultural institution of the city is the Serbian Church Choral Society, founded in 1838 and the oldest still existing Choral Society of today's Serbia.
 Since its inception, probably the most famous of all honorable choirmasters is Davorin Jenko, who conducted the choir from 1863 to 1865.
 In the present, the choir is conducted for the fourth time in a continuous sequence by a woman.
 The most important Cultural Center of the city (Kulturni Centar Pančeva) is located in the former theater building of the city, founded in 1947 and named National Theater which realized play productions in cooperation with National Theater Novi Sad.
 In 1956, the political authorities of the town decided the creation of a cultural center which is representing variety of all Arts.
 The center has a gallery of Modern art, and it promotes continuous festivals like Biennial of Art (Bijenale umetnosti), the music festival Ethno.com and the Pančevački Jazz Festival with artists from all over the world.
 In addition, some theater productions are shown annually in cooperation with National Theater Belgrade and other famous institutions.
 In 2012, the center published all popular stories of Zigomar Comics in a collected edition.
 Since 1977, the House of Youth (Dom omladine) is venue of the event Rukopisi (Manuscripts) where young writers are presented each year.
 The facility also promotes many other events like FreeDOM Art Festival.
 There is also the continuous Film festival PAFF worth mentioning which has a good reputation beyond the region.
 In the past, the city has been filming location for many national and international movie productions, including well known movies such as La Tour, prends garde!, The Mongols, I Even Met Happy Gypsies, Balkan Express, Black Cat, White Cat and Coriolanus.